CNCR-NTU/wts-ft/README.md

 # WTS-FT

-This repository is for hosting the WTS-FT sensors sofware released under the lgpl3.0 license.
+This repository is for hosting the WTS-FT sensors software released under the lgpl3.0 license.

 # Requirements